 For public transport, you can purchase t+ tickets which allow for one-off travel on the Paris bus, RER trains and metros.
 These are available at train and metro stations using the ticket machines.
 These machines accept both credit cards and cash, and can be configured for English language.

 Each ticket can be used for a single journey of up to 2 hours on the metro (including transfers) and 90 minutes on buses (including transfers).
 For more information on these tickets, see the official page.
-We suggest that you purchase them in packs of 10, which is much more cost effective than buying them individually.

 From 2019, the Paris transport system has introduced the Navigo Easy Card.
 This is a rechargeable card system which is designed to replace the cardboard T+ tickets.
-A card costs €2 to buy, but the packs of 10 tickets on the Navigo Easy card are €2 cheaper than the cardboard versions.
+A card costs โฌ2 to buy, but allow you to buy a discounted pack of 10 tickets which will save you money if you do quite a bit of travel.

 For more on getting around Paris, see our detailed guide to how to get around Paris, which should help you plan all your transport in the city.